mv2731/PEM-TEA-public/README.md

 In Mode 3, the electrolyzer Jop can, at any hour, operate at any current density between 0.1 and 6 A cm-2 that results in the lowest marginal LCOH.

-**Boxplots and Histograms**: this code allows the user to generate boxplots and histograms of each of the .csv datasources.
+**Boxplots and Histograms**: this code allows the user to generate boxplots and histograms with all five datasets shown in Supplemental Fig. 1 using each of the .csv datasources.